Who is an Urban Infrastructure Expert?

 - Proficiency in project management software and tools

-- Knowledge of relevant regulations and standards
+- Knowledge of relevant engineering principles and construction techniques

-- Understanding of sustainable development principles
+- Understanding of urban planning and development concepts

 What Does an Urban Infrastructure Expert Do?